matrix-org/matrix-rust-sdk/crates/matrix-sdk-sled/README.md

 # matrix-sdk-sled

-This crate implements a storage backend using sled for native and mobile environments using the matrix-sdk-base primitives.
+This crate implements a storage backend using [sled][sled] for native and mobile environments using the matrix-sdk-base primitives.
 When using **matrix-sdk** this is included by default.

+_Note_: the future of [sled][sled] is unclear.
+While it is currently the default for mobile and native environments for matrix-rust-sdk, [the team is actively looking at replacing it with a different storage backend](https://github.com/matrix-org/matrix-rust-sdk/issues/294).

 ## Crate Feature Flags